 Today is one the non-trance days.

-rom that vast warehouse of memory to the half-formed sentences in my brain.
+The words refuse to move from that vast warehouse of memory to the half-formed sentences in my brain.
 It is like trying to recall a dream; they are vivid and make perfect sense at the time, but in retrospect they are cloudy, riddled with inconsistencies and no longer seem logical.

 Stephen King, a highly prolific author, refers to the toolbox in his book On Writing, linking writing to physical work.
 Writers are craftsmen, putting down words one beside another, creating stories with words and grammar instead of bricks and mortar.
 Without the supplies, without the bricks and mortar, without the words and grammar, walls and stories are not written.